 After about three months the foal will be developing rapidly and start to look like a small horse.
 After about six months, the mare may start to be visibly pregnant.
 Mares that have foaled before may show an expanding belly sooner than a maiden mare.
 Over the remaining months, the mare's belly will continue to grow as the foal approaches its foaling date.
 About two weeks before the due date, the mare's udder will start to expand and start producing sticky yellowish fluid.

-After about 315 days of pregnancy, the mare will start to show signs of foaling.
-The yellowish fluid will turn into the first milk or colostrum.
-The udder may drip, and the muscles around her tail head may become more relaxed.
+After about 315 days of pregnancy, an owner should watch the mare closely for impending signs of foaling.
+For example, the yellowish fluid will turn into the first milk or colostrum.
+The udder may drip, and the muscles around her tail head will become more relaxed.
 Her belly may appear to drop, as the foal positions for birth.
 At this point, birth is imminent, and the mare must be checked frequently for signs of foaling.
 Shortly before birth the mare will appear restless, may paw the ground and check her sides (similar to colic symptoms).
 She should be stalled in a large, clean stall, preferably bedded with straw.
-The mare may lie down and get up repeatedly and may give birth standing or lying down.
+The mare may lie down and get up repeatedly, but will give birth lying down.
 First, the amniotic sac may be visible, and then the foal's front hooves and nose.
 The foal is normally birthed within a few minutes at this stage.

 Occasionally, a foal is 'breech' or born hindquarters first, or one or both forelimbs may be bent back.
 Sometimes the mare or foal is injured during the birth process or has other issues that require professional attention.
 Your veterinarian should check mare and foal carefully shortly after the foal has arrived.